logo

 Drivers should be trained in trailer safety

-All semi truck drivers should know how to safely enter and exit their cab and trailer.
-When climbing onto the body of a trailer, it is extremely important that the driver avoids long steps and reaches.
+All semi-truck drivers should know how to safely enter and exit their cabs and trailers.
+When climbing onto the body of a trailer, it is vital that the driver avoids long strides and reaches.
 The Deckmate Ladder eliminates the need for drivers to overstretch to handle their loads.
 This trailer safety product will easily hook onto the rub rails and stay in place, with no slipping or sliding.

 Proper footwear is an essential